vvr-hub/playwright-bdd-example/README.md

 ## About the project

-This is a **work in progress** automation test project that's built using [playwright-bdd](https://github.com/vitalets/playwright-bdd) for automated testing.
+This is a **work in progress** automation test project that's built using [playwright-bdd](https://github.com/vitalets/playwright-bdd)

-It has a few sample automated tests for a [demo website](https://opensource-demo.orangehrmlive.com/).
+*  It has a few sample automated tests for a [demo website](https://opensource-demo.orangehrmlive.com/).
 The aim is not to cover 100% of the functionality in these tests.
 The coverage is minimal.
 Created this scalable, maintainable and robust test project in Playwright, Cucumber, TypeScript and Gherkin adopting playwright-bdd and page object model using some best practices.

-#### Important Note:

 *  Some tests fail if the owners of the demo Orange HRM website change or remove the functionality, items in the left side panel, GUI elements on the pages, API end-points, etc.
 *  The project uses a non-existent `staging` environment to showcase environment switching capabilities.

 ## Project Setup